 Mango Strawberry Popsicles

 After making my mango margaritas last week I had a few remaining mangoes, so I thought, why not make some mango strawberry popsicles?
-The weather is warming up (though seemingly confused with all the temperature swings back and forth) and strawberries are jumping into season.
+The weather is warming up and strawberries are jumping into season.

 This was evident on my last trip to Whole Foods with the supermarket entryway loaded with multiple tables of strawberries.
 In other words, strawberry heaven for all you strawberry lovers out there!